 Here are some of the key features available to Snapchat+ subscribers:

-• Ghost Trails, which shows the location history of friends (if they share their location).
+- Ghost Trails, which shows friends’ location history (if they share their location).

-These features are mainly about personalization, additional insights, and enhanced interaction tools within the app.
+These features primarily focus on personalization, additional insights, and enhanced interaction tools within the app.

 If you’re trying to figure out whether someone is using Snapchat Plus, the good news is that there are certain features and clues that can give it away.
 The not-so-good news is that Snapchat gives users some control over whether others can see these indicators.
 Still, by paying attention to a few details, you might be able to spot a Snapchat+ subscriber.